edgio-docs/edgio-docs/guides/split_testing.md

 ![edit](/images/split-testing/split-testing.png)

-Select the amount of traffic to send to each destination and click "Apply".
+Select the amount of traffic to send to each destination or environment and click "Apply".

 ![edit](/images/split-testing/add-rule.png)